pilotmoon/PopClip-Extensions/README-beta.md

 |`capture html`|Boolean|If `true`, PopClip will attempt to capture HTML and Markdown for the selection.
 PopClip makes its best attempt to extract HTML, first of all from the selection's HTML source itself, if available.
 Failing that, it will convert any RTF text to HTML.
 And failing that, it will generate an HTML version of the plain text.
 It will then generate Markdown from the final HTML.
 Default is `false`.|
 |`preserve image color`|Boolean|If true, the supplied icon will be displayed with its original color instead of being filled in white/black.
 Default is `false`.|
 |`restore pasteboard`|Boolean|If true, then PopClip will restore the pasteboard to its previous contents after pasting text in the `paste-result` after-step.
 Default is `false`.|

+Additionally, there will be action-specific properties as described in the sections below.

 ### Shortcut actions